CodeForBaltimore/Learning-Resources/README.md

 Click on the folder above that corresponds to the framework you want to learn.
 Read the README document in the folder first and follow the steps to success.

+Our suggested learning order is:
+1. I Want to Learn JavaScript
+1. Node.js
+1. React.js